 As the novel coronavirus (COVID-19) continues to affect persons young and old, and increasingly in children, the New England Journal of Medicine recently published an article titled “Multisystem Inflammatory Syndrome in U.S. Children and Adolescents.”

-SGU reached out to the doctors to get their take on the article’s findings, and why the research was an important contribution to the expansion of medical knowledge of COVID-19.
+SGU spoke with three of the SGU-educated doctors to get their take on the article’s findings, and why the research was an important contribution to the expansion of medical knowledge of COVID-19.

 St. George’s University: As COVID continues to affect adults and children, what is MIS-C and why is it an important disease to understand?

 Drs.
 Horwitz, Keenaghan, and Alharash: Multisystem inflammatory syndrome in children (MIS-C) is a newly identified inflammatory syndrome affecting children, that is associated with SARS-CoV-2019 infection.
 The pathophysiology is not clear at this point, and there is much we do not yet know about the long-term prognosis.
 Some of the children who present with this syndrome are very sick and require ICU-level care, while others have very mild symptoms.

 There are several reasons why it is important to understand this disease: Because MIS-C in some ways mimics the presentation of Kawasaki disease, pediatricians are concerned that some of the same sequelae and complications of Kawasaki may develop in children who are diagnosed with MIS-C. We know that some of the children who present with MIS-C are very sick, and since it is unlikely that COVID-19 will disappear in the immediate future, there is a lot of interest in better understanding it and its long-term complications.

 SGU: What was the research intending to prove?